-- From a wise Aussie instructor – ‘No pee….no ski’.
+- From a wise Aussie instructor – “No pee….no ski”.
 Get this out of the way before getting your child into their gear.

 - Do not forget to keep it fun for your child.
 Things going sideways?
-How about a hot chocolate break?
+How about a hot chocolate or snack break?
 My father-in-law keeps a bag of gummy bears in his pocket and distributes them to the kids as emotionally necessary.

 - Carry with you an abundance of patience, good humor, fun or a flask (kidding).